 You can quickly add a Google Meet video meeting to a Microsoft Outlook event or email using the Google Meet add-in for Microsoft Outlook.

-If you use Meet at work or school, you can add participants outside of your organization to the Outlook event or email.
-Someone from your organization must admit them into the meeting when they request to join.
+If you use Meet at work or school, you can add participants outside of your organisation to the Outlook event or email.
+Someone from your organisation must admit them into the meeting when they request to join.